 Explore HUSH'D be the camps to-day

 ‘Hush’d Be the Camps To-Day’ by Walt Whitman reveals his intentions of writing a poem in memory of Abraham Lincoln.
-The poet begins with requesting the camps to be quiet in honor of their lost commander.
+The poet begins by requesting the camps to be quiet in honor of their lost commander.
 He wants the soldiers to retire and drape the weapons, as the war is done.
-Despite the sorrow that befallen by the death of Abraham Lincoln, he brings in a positive note when he says that his commander has no worries of victory or defeat.
+Despite the sorrow that was befallen by the death of Abraham Lincoln, he brings in a positive note when he says that his commander has no worries about victory or defeat.
 Further, he states that he doesn’t have to worry about the dark times of the war.
 Considering all these he wants ‘the poet’ (a soldier or an appeal to himself) to sing a song as they slide down the body of Lincoln to bury.
 He prefers a soldier from the camp to sing a song, for he knows Lincoln better than anyone.

 Form and Structure

 Whitman’s ‘Hush’d Be the Camps To-Day’ like his other poems are written in free verse.
 The poem has four stanzas and thirteen lines.
 Except for the first quatrains, the other three are written in a tercet.
 The first stanza of the poem introduces Lincoln’s death and the second stanza is a self consolation for he believes that his commander is freed from all the earthly worries.
 In the third and fourth stanza, he articulates his intention of writing a poem in memory of the commander and reciting it as they alight his body into the grave.
 While concluding the poem, he requests them to sing at least one verse as they cover his grave with earth.